jordanlevy001/Machine-Learning-Explained/Multivariate Linear Regression.md

 <img width="31" alt="Screen Shot 2022-02-25 at 1 41 13 PM" src="https://user-images.githubusercontent.com/88804543/155806914-d965da4b-584b-484d-bbc5-d1ed1c00e86b.png"> = the range of values (max -min) OR the standard deviation for feature (i)

+### Gradient Descent - Learning Rate

+Ensuring you have selected an appropriate learning rate (alpha) can be tested by making a plot with the **number of iterations of gradient descent on the x-axis** and the **cost function, J(theta), on the y-axis**.

+If J(theta) ever increases --> then decrease alpha

+It has been proven that if the learning rate alpha is sufficiently small, then J(theta) will decrease on every iteration.

+But if alpha is TOO SMALL, gradient descent can be slow to converge.

+If alpha is TOO LARGE, gradient descent may not decrease on every iteration and thus may not converge